 The texture is a little different than a regular carrot cake because of the pineapple.
 Carrot cake with pineapple is a little more chewy, but it’s quite pleasant.
 At least in my opinion it is, but my husband probably would have a different opinion since he has issues with texture.

-I kind of really love how pretty the top of this cake turned out.
+I kind of really love how pretty the top of this carrot cake with pineapple turned out.
 I never know how to finish the tops of cakes when I run out of frosting to pipe swirls.
 So I start making wave-like swirls or C’s with my off-set spatula.
-I just go around and around until I was satisfied with what I have going on.
+I just go around and around until I am satisfied with what I have going on.
 I could probably work on trying to perfectly frost a cake for hours and never be happy with it.
 If you’re the same way, just know that it doesn’t have to be perfect.
 People aren’t going to notice.

 So I’ve read where some places say cream cheese frosting is okay to stay out in a kitchen that is under 70 degrees for up to two days, but I don’t care to take chances.
 I like to store mine in the refrigerated.
 I’ll leave the decision up to you.
 It’s cool though.
 The cake isn’t going to harden up in the fridge.
 It can be left out at room temperature for serving too.

 This pineapple carrot cake is filled with crushed pineapple, grated carrots, cinnamon and is packed full of flavor.
 The layered cake is then coated with a cream cheese frosting infused with pineapple juice and garnish with toasted pecans.

 PIneapple Carrot Cake

 - 1/2 cup (1 stick) butter, room temperature

 - 3 T. vegetable oil